 Brazil is the largest producer of coffee in the world by a long shot and has been for over 150 years.
 So, they kind of know what they’re doing.

 The majority of coffee grown in Brazil is Arabica but Robusta accounts for around 30% of production.
-And, as a result of their size, they are the leading global coffee exporters of Robusta despite it not being their main focus.
+And, since the quantities of coffee produced are so large, they’re actually the leading global coffee exporters of Robusta despite it not being their main focus.

 Coffee was first introduced to Brazil from French Guyana in 1727 whilst under Portuguese rule.
 And, very quickly, it became a huge and important cash crop.

-Most of the growing regions are towards the south of the country, just inland from the coast.
-The “Atlantic Forest” is the name given to this region of the country.
+Most of the growing regions are in the “Atlantic Forest” towards the south of the country, just inland from the coast.

-Vietnam’s Coffee Growing Regions: North Vietnam, Central Highlands, South Vietnam
+Vietnam’s Coffee Growing Regions: Predominantly in the Central Highlands, with smaller quantities from both North & South Vietnam

 Vietnamese Coffee Flavor Profile: There is very little high-quality coffee produced by the Vietnamese coffee industry.
 Instead, it is mostly a bit flat, woody, and lacking in character.